 As Signal Online Editor, Peeples was honored in spring 2010 when the California Newspaper Publishers Association named The-Signal.com the “Best Website” for California newspapers its size.
 In spring 2011, the site placed second in the state.

 Peeples was invited to co-produce, write and host a new music and interview program on SCVTV, the community TV channel for the Santa Clarita Valley, in autumn 2010.
-“House Blend with Stephen K. Peeples” premiered in September and is seen six days a week on SCVTV Channel 20 on Time Warner cable and AT&T U-Verse 99 in the SCV, and scvtv.com anywhere outside the valley.
-New half-hour editions debut Saturday nights at 10, with encore broadcasts scheduled throughout the following week.
+“House Blend with Stephen K. Peeples” premiered in September and was seen six days a week on SCVTV Channel 20 on Time Warner cable and AT&T U-Verse 99 in the SCV, and scvtv.com anywhere outside the valley.
+New half-hour editions premiered Saturday nights with encore broadcasts scheduled throughout the following week.
 The shows are available for on-demand viewing anytime at scvhouseblend.com.

 In May 2011, The Signal’s out-of-state ownership “reorganized,” firing the publisher.
 The struggling paper’s new management downsized, eliminating the Online Editor position as a “cost-cutting measure” and terminated Peeples’ employment.